Brewster F2A Buffalo: British Commonwealth (Malaya)

-Burma
+Japanese invasion of Burma

-No. 67 Squadron RAF was equipped with thirty Buffalos when the Japanese invaded Burma.
+No. 67 Squadron RAF was originally formed in Singapore before their redeployment to Burma in October 1941.
+They were equipped with thirty Buffalos inherited from 60 Squadron RAF at Mingaladon; the aircraft they received in Singapore were passed on to 488 Squadron RNZAF.
 They were joined by Curtiss P-40 fighters of the American Volunteer Group (Flying Tigers).
 AVG crews were initially impressed with the Buffalo, some even urging General Claire Chennault to trade a squadron of P-40s for Buffalos.
 In response, Chennault arranged a mock dogfight between both fighters, with 1st Lieutenant Erik Shilling flying the P-40 and Squadron Leader Jack Brandt flying the Buffalo.
 Over their training base in Toungoo, the P-40 proved to be superior to the Buffalo.
 When Shilling and Brandt met again fifty years later, the RAF pilot said, "how I wish I could have swapped my aircraft for yours".

+The squadron first saw action on 23 December 1941, when 15 Buffalos intercepted a formation of 42 Ki-21 heavy bombers, 27 Ki-30 light bombers and 30 Ki-27 fighters during a daylight raid on Rangoon.
+Together with twelve P-40s, they claimed 13 bombers destroyed and seven probable; four P-40s including two pilots were lost while all the Buffalos returned safely.
+Nevertheless, the Japanese succeeded in bombing Rangoon, its port facilities and RAF Mingaladon, inflicting extensive damage and casualties.